datapane/datapane/README.md

 </p>

 <p align='center'>
-  <h1 align='center'> Build interactive reports in 3 lines of Python</h1>
+  <h1 align='center'> From Jupyter to shareable data app in 10 seconds?
+Yep.</h1>
 </p>
-Datapane is an open-source framework makes it easy to create beautiful reports from anywhere you can run Python.
+Datapane is a python framework that makes it super easy to build, host, and share interactive data apps straight from your Jupyter notebook.
-Love analyzing data in Python but struggle to share results and insights?
-Datapane is for you!
 <br>
 <br>
 <br>